Upcoming Program Safety Updates (COVID-19)

 At Playpen Sports Academy our number one priority is always the health and safety of our PSA community.
-As we prepare for our upcoming summer programs, we will be adopting a number of minor modifications within our classes in order to make sure we provide our families with the safest and most responsible environment possible.
-These modifications will bring some minor changes to how our classes are facilitated, however we worked very hard to maintain the core values of our classes and we feel confident that the social, physical and developmental aspects that our classes are so well known for will remain fully intact!
+As we prepare for our upcoming spring programs, we will be continuing a number of minor modifications within our classes in order to make sure we provide our families with the safest and most responsible environment possible.
+While these modifications bring some minor changes to how our classes are facilitated, we have worked very hard to maintain the core values of our classes and we feel confident that the social, physical and developmental aspects that our classes are so well known for will remain fully intact!

 Please read through the information below to learn more about these modifications and how they will improve the safety of our summer classes:

 Classes will be kept as small as possible in order to avoid crowded spaces.

 Larger Field Spaces //

 More space will allow us to keep everybody as far apart as possible.